-- Preoperative assessment: Patients should be screened for chronic pain and opioid use in the preoperative period.
-The Oral Morphine Equivalent per 24 hours (OME) of prescribed opioids should be noted (see Appendix A). - Prehabilitation (optimisation before surgery) should ensure optimal management of preoperative pain including opioid prescribing, psychological preparation and education / expectation management.

-3. Complex cases:
+- 1. Preoperative assessment: Patients should be screened for chronic pain and opioid use in the preoperative period.
+The Oral Morphine Equivalent per 24 hours (OME) of prescribed opioids should be noted (see Appendix A). - 2.
+Prehabilitation: (optimisation before surgery) should ensure optimal management of preoperative pain including opioid prescribing, psychological preparation and education / expectation management. - 3.
+Complex cases: - a.

-- a.
 Referral to a pain specialist should be considered in complex pain cases. - b.
-Opioid weaning should be considered before surgery if feasible. - 4.
+Opioid weaning should be considered before surgery if feasible.
+This may require local service redesign. - 4.
 Perioperative management plan: A perioperative management plan should be formulated with the patient and communicated to the surgical and anaesthetic team.